Partial Semigroupoid Actions on Sets: Global and Partial Actions

 \begin{defi} \cite[Definition 2.1]{exel2011} A \textbf{semigroupoid} is a triple $S = (S,S^{(2)},\star)$ such that $S$ is a set, $S^{(2)}$ is a subset of $S \times S$, and $\star \colon S^{(2)} \to S$ is an operation which is associative in the following sense: if $r,s,t \in S$ are such that either \begin{itemize} \item[(i)] $(s,t) \in S^{(2)}$ and $(t,r) \in S^{(2)}$, or \item[(ii)] $(s,t) \in S^{(2)}$ and $(st,r) \in S^{(2)}$, or \item[(iii)] $(t,r) \in S^{(2)}$ and $(s,tr) \in S^{(2)}$, \end{itemize} then all of $(s,t)$, $(t,r)$, $(st,r)$ and $(s,tr)$ lie in $S^{(2)}$, and $(st)r = s(tr)$. \end{defi}

 From now on, let $S$ be semigroupoid.
 Furthermore, for each $s \in S$, we denote

 In other words, $S^s$ is the set of elements in $S$ that are right composable with $s$, while $^sS$ is the set of elements in $S$ that are left composable with $s$.
 Due to the associativity of $S$, we have $S^t = S^{st}$ and ${^sS} = {^{st}S}$, whenever $(s,t) \in S^{(2)}$.
-A semigroupoid is called \textbf{categorical} if, for every $s,t \in S$, the sets $S^s$ and $S^t$ are either disjoint or equal; equivalently, if ${^sS}$ and ${^tS}$ are either disjoint or equal.\\
+A semigroupoid is called \textbf{categorical} if, for every $s,t \in S$, the sets $S^s$ and $S^t$ are either disjoint or equal.
+By \cite[Proposition 2.14]{cordeiro2019}, a semigroupoid is categorical if and only if, for all $s,t \in S$, the sets ${^sS}$ and ${^tS}$ are either disjoint or equal.\\

 The class of semigroupoids generalizes two relevant algebraic structures: the semigroups, which can be seen as the semigroupoids whose composition is totally defined; and categories, which can be seen as semigroupoids with local identities.
-We will present the definition of those classes for future reference.
+We present the definition of those classes for future reference.

 \begin{defi} A \textbf{semigroup} is pair $(\mathcal{S},\cdot)$ consisting of a non-empty set $\mathcal{S}$ and a binary associative operation $\cdot \colon \mathcal{S} \times \mathcal{S} \to \mathcal{S}$, in the sense that, for every triple $s,t,r \in \mathcal{S}$, we have $s \cdot (t \cdot r) = (s \cdot t) \cdot r$. \end{defi}